CCNA hears proposal for Pierce Park, pitch for ending gerrymandering

 The news and implications of the City of Flint’s changing city council membership and the marathon closed-door and public discussions deciding on Flint’s water source this week didn’t deter about 60 College Cultural Neighborhood Association members from showing up to get updates on water line pipe replacement and a proposal for Pierce Park at Thursday’s monthly meeting.

-Vice President Sherry Hayden presided for President Mike Keeler who was up north.
+Vice President Sherry Hayden presided for President Mike Keeler who was unable to attend.
 Hayden said newly re-elected Ward Seven Councilwoman Monica Galloway was not at the meeting since the council’s water source meeting was still going on in council chambers.

 Mark Fisher from Grant Hamady Realty opened the monthly real estate report by saying, “Things are looking good, folks.”
 Fisher said there’s an unusually low inventory of houses for sale in the College Cultural Neighborhood, down from 20 two months ago to 14 now, and that the price per square foot is up and steady at $44.
 Fisher also reported the number of distressed homes is very low and the average number of days a house stays on the market is at 65, with mortgage rates down to the high threes for good prospective buyers.